afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 - Once you're in code mode click on **settings_schema.json**

   ![edit-theme-config](/JourneyScripts/Shopify/imgs/store-theme-config.png)
-- Add the following code snippet to the bottom of the file. **Keep in mind this is a JSON array, so make sure to add it in side the array and don't forget the comma**
+- Add the following code snippet to the bottom of the file. **Keep in mind this is a JSON array, so make sure to add it to the array and don't forget the comma**

   ```json
     {